 Owning a dog is a great incentive to be active.
 Dogs need exercise, but you also have a duty to others not to cause a nuisance.
 In recognition of the benefits of dog ownership, Council has provided a number of areas in parks and reserves where dogs can be exercised without leashes.

-Some of these areas have access and time restrictions so other park users can also enjoy the facilities.
-Click on the park names below for details.
+Some of the off-leash areas have access and time restrictions so other park users can also enjoy the facilities.
+Click on the park names below, then "tell me more about" for details.

 Some of the off-leash areas are sports grounds.
 Please do not unleash your dog in these areas when they are being used for sports.